PyTree Workflows¶

 restored = jax.tree.unflatten(treedef, leaves)

-PyTreeProxy keeps the wrapper transparent while JAX
+PyTreeProxy keeps the wrapper transparent while JAX traverses the wrapped

-idea for partially applied callables whose bound arguments should remain
+value. partial provides the same idea for partially applied callables whose

-visible to tree traversals.
+bound arguments should remain visible to tree traversals.

 Register Classes Without jarp.define¶

-Use register_fieldz when an attrs class
+Use register_fieldz when an attrs class already carries the right field

-register_generic when a class does not come
+metadata.
+Use register_generic when a class does not come from attrs or

-always metadata, or filtered at runtime.
+filtered at runtime.

 register_generic builds specialized flatten and unflatten callbacks, and it